benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 1. T-shirt sales
 2. Gofundme donations
-3. Funding events hosted by supporters. for example, some people arranged coffee mornings to fund raise for us and one woman arranged a comedy night with al proceeds going to WMOL
+3. Funding events hosted by supporters.
+For example, some people arranged coffee mornings to fund raise for us and one woman arranged a comedy night with all proceeds going to WMOL

 We also had a lot of support from the organisations who helped us.
 For example, they lend us speakerphones and a stage and microphones, a first aid box etc. meaning we didn't have to cover those expenses ourselves.